ekougs/course-notes/cryptography_coursera_week_1.md

 - Prove that breaking the construction under threat model will solve a really hard problem

 ## History
-Symmetric cyphers
+### Symmetric cyphers
 ![Symmetric ciphers](cryptography_coursera/symmetric_ciphers.png "Symmetric ciphers")

 ### Substitution cypher (BROKEN)
 Each letter is mapped to another
 Caesar cypher is a substitution cypher (a false cypher because no key) which shifts letters given a step
 |K| = 26! roughly 2^88 which is a good key space size
 Break by letter frequencies or frequencies of pair of letters (digrams) then trigrams
 ### Vigener cipher (BROKEN)
 ![Vigener cipher](cryptography_coursera/vigener_cypher.png "Vigener cipher")
-1. Know the length of the key
+1. Know or guess the length of the key
 2. Pick the first letters in each group of key length, the one with the most occurence is e
 3. The key letter is e minus the corresponding encrypted character
 4. The other key characters are cracked the same way When we don’t know the key length we increment the value from 1 with the same process until we find the key

 ### Enigma (BROKEN)
 Uses the rotor technique (4) and had a relatively small key space.
 26^4 = 2^18 rotor position ==> 2^36 keys due to optional plugboard
-Can be brute force in a matter of seconds
+Can be brute forced in a matter of seconds

-### DES (BROKEN, 1974)
+### DES (1974, BROKEN)
 2^56 keys, block size = 64 bits
 Insecure because may be broken by brute force
 Today AES (2001) and Salsa20 (2008)

 ## Probability crash course